haroohie-club/HaroohieSite/content/chokuretsu/serial-loops/docs/1.introduction/3.project-workflow/en.md

 ![Item search](/images/chokuretsu/serial-loops/item-search.png)

 ### Renaming Items
 Items in Serial Loops can be renamed, which lets you provide a more sensible name based on the changes you have made to that item.
-To rename an item, select the item in the item explorer panel on the lefthand side and press F2.
+To rename an item, select the item in the item explorer panel on the left-hand side and press F2.
 Simply type a new name for the item and then press enter for the new name to take effect.

 ![Item renaming](/images/chokuretsu/serial-loops/item-renaming.png)